 Los Angeles Employment Attorney

 Being an employee in California comes with certain rights and privileges.
-Several important employment laws protect you from issues such as wrongful termination, sexual harassment and unpaid wages.
+Several important laws protect you from issues such as wrongful termination, sexual harassment and unpaid wages.
 At Mathew & George, our Los Angeles employment lawyers have dedicated their careers to representing employees in various employment law cases.
 We have a proven track record of success, with millions of dollars won on behalf of wronged employees.

 Employment Law Resources